sjgarber/INFO101/README.md

-My name is Samantha. # INFO101
+My name is Samantha.
+I enjoy playing soccer and am in pharmacy school.